 - Brexit might have a significant impact on London as a financial centre.
 Brexit, and the potential loss of the UK's "passporting" into the EU, could affect the choice of London by foreign financial services firms.
 "Passporting", by way of EU directives, permits financial services firms authorised in one member state to conduct business in any other member state without additional authorisation.
 It also permits companies in one member state to offer bonds and shares to the public throughout the EEA or list them on an EEA regulated market with prospectuses complying with the home state's authority and common EEA rules.
 Brexit's ultimate effect on London as a financial centre will depend on the eventual form, and extent, of the UK's exit from the EU.

-- The effect on the loan market will be different at each stage of the Brexit process - the "leave" vote, any subsequent election by the UK government to leave the EU (i.e. by way of notice under Article 50(2) of the Lisbon treaty), any eventual Brexit and, at each stage, any economic consequences of such actions.
-The "leave" vote itself, except as may result from the knock-on effect to the economy, is unlikely to have any immediate impact on most existing loan facilities.
-However, the vote will affect (and is already affecting) the market for new loan deals – in particular, lenders may wish to reassess the business case for UK borrowers that rely on EU membership or, as a result of credit committee requirements, impose currency hedging obligations, stricter financial covenants, increased pricing or a reduced term.
+- The effect on the loan market will be different at each stage of the Brexit process - the initial "leave" vote, the notice given by the UK government to leave the EU, any eventual Brexit and, at each stage, any economic consequences of such actions.
+The notice to leave the EU itself, except as may result from the knock-on effect to the economy, is unlikely to have any immediate impact on most existing loan facilities.
+However, the notice will affect (and is already affecting) the market for new loan deals – in particular, lenders may wish to reassess the business case for UK borrowers that rely on EU membership or, as a result of credit committee requirements, impose currency hedging obligations, stricter financial covenants, increased pricing or a reduced term.

 - It is very unlikely that the "leave" vote would trigger any material adverse change (MAC) event but it is possible that economic consequences of the vote may, depending on the facts and the specific MAC event wording, provide for a valid trigger.
-If Article 50(2) of the Lisbon treaty is invoked by the UK and there is no longer unrestricted access to the EU market and free movement of people, this may trigger forward looking MAC events (e.g. prospects) in respect of UK-based borrowers.
+If, at actual Brexit, there is no longer unrestricted access to the EU market and free movement of people, this may trigger forward looking MAC events (e.g. prospects) in respect of UK-based borrowers.
 However, a lender would need to be extremely confident of its position before invoking any drawstop or acceleration of a facility on account of a MAC event.

 - The economic consequences at each stage of the Brexit process could have an impact on a borrower's business which may, in turn, cause breaches to applicable financial covenants or, where the lender or the interbank market is severely affected, trigger market disruption clauses.
 If Brexit does occur then this could also have an impact on tax and increased costs provisions depending upon the eventual form of the UK's post-Brexit legal regime and its legal relationship with the EU.